ibra-dotcom/ibra-dotcom/README.md

 - 👋 Hi, I’m @ibra-dotcom
 - 👀 I’m interested in Python, AI, Azure, Go
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on Phython and Resful APIs in Go
+- 💞️ I’m looking to collaborate on Python and AI projects
 - 📫 How to reach me ...

 <!---